In this article I’m going to cover:

 Some of his students likely didn’t enjoy a loving childhood or a high sense of self-worth.
 That may have been why they couldn’t get the law to work in their favour.

-Based on my own experiences with revision, I suspect revising their long-term past would have been the missing link for some of them.
-(However, Neville didn’t start lecturing about revision and how to do it until later in his career as a Law of Assumption teacher, so I imagine some of these people missed out on the opportunity to revise.)
+Based on my own experiences with revision, I suspect revising their long-term past could have been the missing link for some of them.
+(However, Neville didn’t start lecturing about revision and how to do it until later in his career as a Law of Assumption teacher, so perhaps some of these people missed out on the opportunity to revise.)

 Here are some ideas on how to use revision to consciously manifest more of what you want

-• If you are struggling with your health and you experienced childhood trauma or abuse/neglect in childhood, revise those events.
+- If you are struggling with your health and you experienced childhood trauma or abuse/neglect in childhood, revise those events.
 Studies show that having experienced a lot of childhood trauma is associated with poor health later in life.
-By revising you can remove the effect those traumas are having on your health
+By revising, you might remove the effect those traumas are having on your health

 If you know you had a rough childhood but you lack clarity about the events that negatively affected you, therapy may be helpful for you before you revise.